Donald-Berthelsen/CS4348-Proj3/devlog.md

 And if I'm reading commands already, it shouldn't be too hard to implement create I don't know how difficult it will be to implement print, so I don't know if I'll achieve it this session Part of this session will be exploratory as I figure out how to approach the problem

+[8:20 pm]
+I'm not too sure where to begin, after opening the file I'm in unknown territory First I'll need a method that can retrieve blocks of data, I'll have to look up how to do that Then I'll need to parse the blocks one by one
+If I can retrieve blocks, then I can store them as a global variable to force the 3 in the chamber rule I only care about the first 8 bytes of the first block to verify the magic number Reading the magic number should be a good test for reading from the file It looks like I'll only need to read from blocks in 8 byte increments This means I can have another method to retrieve data at a given location in the block My next goal will be to read the magic number using these get block and get 8-byt methods